clearhaus/gateway-api-docs/source/index.md

 ### Add payment methods

-Payment methods have been added to the authorization resource.
+Payment methods have been added to the authorizations resource.
 Also, a few parameters and an endpoint have been deprecated.
 Refer to [the documentation source code changes](https://github.com/clearhaus/gateway-api-docs/pull/53/files) for the exact documentation change.